Games & Quizzes

 /ˈwərkiNG/

 having paid employment. action of doing work.
-To bring into a specific state of success.
+To operate a machine or device.

 /sko͞ol/

 institution for educating children.
-Buildings where you learn in classes with a teacher.
-To teach or train someone to know or do something.
+Buildings where you learn in classes with a teacher. send to school.

 /ˌn(y)o͝orōˈtranzmidər/